No one will tell you anything or everything about this field, It’s a long strange path but you have to travel it alone with little help from others.

 Mobile Application Penetration Testing Cheat Sheets

-Summing up the Phase #02 of this blog i think by following these resources at and giving them good time one can get pretty good at Bug Hunting..
+Summing up Phase #02 of this blog I think by following these resources at and giving them good time one can get pretty good at Bug Hunting.

-Here are some Websites or Places where you can play CTF Challenges and practice your skills that you have learned.
+Here are some Websites or Places where you can play CTF Challenges and practice the skills that you have learned.

 - Hacker 101 https://ctf.hacker101.com/

 - OvertheWire wargames http://overthewire.org/wargames/